Complete Financial Questionnaire

 However, some insurers will offer you Essential Activities Benefit.
 In other words, if you are seriously incapacitated, they will pay out €15,000 per year until you get back to work.

-If you’d like some help, complete this questionnaire, and I’ll check things out for you in confidence.
+If you would like to see some costings for income protection, feel free to complete this questionnaire, and I’ll check things out for you in confidence.

 Nick